Hybrid systemsOff-grid systemsBatteries

 Round-trip efficiency shows how much energy the battery loses while just storing it.
 The higher the round-trip efficiency is, the less energy you lose.

-10 batteries for an off-grid system
+30 kilowatt-hours for an off-grid system

 The main battery characteristics to take into account are its capacity, DoD and round-trip efficiency.
 When multiplied, they show a real battery capacity.
-For a PHI 3.8 battery, it is:

-7 batteries for a hybrid system
+10 kilowatt-hours for a hybrid system

 • Maximum running wattage – how much electricity the device needs to operate.